 Soberania National Park is a favorite Panama City day trip, thanks to Pipeline Road and the Rainforest Discovery Center.
 The centerpiece is a 40m Observation Tower, which offers incredible views of the forest canopy.
 There are also some wonderful hiking trails.

-- RECOMMENDED TOUR: Panama Canal Eco-Cruise and Rainforest Discovery Center
+- Suggested tour: Panama Canal Eco-Cruise and Rainforest Discovery Center

 5. Portobelo and Isla Grande, for Caribbean ambiance

-The port city of Portobelo is is a great Caribbean day trip from Panama City, with beautiful beaches, islands and historical landmarks.
+The port city of Portobelo is is a great Caribbean day trip from Panama City.
+Expect beautiful beaches, islands and historical landmarks.

 During the Spanish Colonial era, Portobelo played a key role as the end point on the Camino Real.
 All the treasure Spain looted from Inca Empire was stored in its customs house before being shipped to Spain.
 Knowing that, English pirates like Sir Francis Drake attacked the city repeatedly.
 Fun fact: Sir Francis met his end in nearby water, buried in an iron casket that has still not been found.

 The old fortifications are still there, and postcard-perfect Isla Grande is just a stone’s throw away.
 At Isla Grande, you’ll find stunningly beautiful beaches and islands.
 Bring your swimwear so you can snorkel and relax on the beach.